Heaven31415/checkers/README.md

 ## Requirements

-In order to build this on Windows, you will need:
+To build this on Windows, you will need:
 - [Premake5](https://premake.github.io/) or newer.
 - [SFML 2.5.1](https://github.com/SFML/SFML) or newer.
 - [Visual Studio 2017](https://visualstudio.microsoft.com/) or newer.